soundpress/RulesOfNYC/docs/c06/index.rst

 (j) (1)  Any person, including but not limited to contractors, building owners, and air monitoring companies, who is in violation of or fails to comply with any provision of these rules or the terms and conditions of any variance issued pursuant to these rules shall be subject to the issuance of notice(s) of violation and other civil and criminal enforcement actions pursuant to Title 24, Chapter 1, Subchapter 9 of the Administrative Code of the City of New York.

-   (2) The maximum civil penalty for any violation of a lettered subsection of these rules, pursuant to a notice of violation returnable before the Environmental Control Board, shall be $10,000, except that a violation of 15 RCNY § 1-26 shall carry a maximum penalty of $15,000.
+   (2) The maximum civil penalty for any violation of a lettered subsection of these rules, pursuant to a notice of violation returnable before the Environmental Control Boardof the Office of Administrative Trials and Hearings, shall be $10,000, except that a violation of 15 RCNY § 1-26 shall carry a maximum penalty of $15,000.

-   (3) DEP may deny any application for an asbestos abatement permit pursuant to 15 RCNY § 1-26, or a variance application pursuant to 15 RCNY § 1-03, where any party to the asbestos project, including but not limited to the abatement contractor, building owner, and air monitoring company, has docketed, unpaid civil penalties imposed by the Environmental Control Board for violations of these rules, sections 24-146.1 and 24-146.3 of the Administrative Code, or NYSDOL ICR 56.
+   (3) DEP may block an asbestos investigator from filing an Asbestos Assessment Report (Form ACP5) or deny any application for an asbestos abatement permit pursuant to 15 RCNY § 1-26, or a variance application pursuant to 15 RCNY § 1-03, where any party to the asbestos project, including but not limited to the abatement contractor, building owner, or air monitoring company, has docketed, unpaid civil penalties imposed by the Environmental Control Board of the Office of Administrative Trials and Hearings for violations of these rules, sections 24-136 and 24-138 of the Administrative Code, or NYSDOLICR 56.